Process Model Settings for an Application Pool <processModel>

 Overview

-By using the <processModel> element, you can configure many of the security, performance, health, and reliability features of application pools on Internet Information Services (IIS) 7.0.
+By using the <processModel> element, you can configure many of the security, performance, health, and reliability features of application pools on IIS 7 and later.
 These include the following features:

 • Idle time-out settings, which allows you to set how long a worker process remains idle before it shuts downs.
 Edit the idleTimeout attribute to configure this setting.